IDMNYU/InteractiveInstallation_Fall23_LadyK/Resources.md

 - [Hack A Day Blog](http://hackaday.com/)  - Great blog about working projects

 - [Hacking for Artists](http://hackingforartists.com/) - Awesome.
 Tons of info

+-[Creative Applications](https://www.creativeapplications.net/) - You need to know about this site

 ### Weekly Workshops or Class Material